fossabot/rfcs/text/0000-extract-extender.md

 -rw-r--r--         0:0      560 B      └── lifecycle.toml
 ```

+* This should be accompanied by a minor version bump, due to the breaking change in the delivery mechanism
+* When creating builders, pack could look for a `[lifecycle.extender]` table in [builder.toml](https://buildpacks.io/docs/reference/config/builder-config/#lifecycle-optional) to find the extender binary
-* When creating builders, pack will inspect the lifecycle version provided and pull the extender with the same version from the GitHub releases page.
+  * If `[lifecycle.extender]` is NOT present, pack could inspect the lifecycle version provided and pull the extender with the same version from the GitHub releases page
-  * This mimics the [behavior](https://github.com/buildpacks/pack/blob/a1edf2e9e3837c2e9eeca019b97c28896b40f778/pkg/client/create_builder.go#L437) when NO lifecycle version is specified - pack will pull the latest lifecycle that it knows about from the GitHub releases page.
+    * This mimics the [behavior](https://github.com/buildpacks/pack/blob/a1edf2e9e3837c2e9eeca019b97c28896b40f778/pkg/client/create_builder.go#L437) when NO lifecycle version is specified (pack will pull the latest lifecycle that it knows about from the GitHub releases page)
-  * Alternatively, we could add a `[lifecycle.extender]` table in [builder.toml](https://buildpacks.io/docs/reference/config/builder-config/#lifecycle-optional), but this is more cumbersome to implement.
-  * Alternatively, we could look for a sibling tarball or image for the lifecycle provided (e.g., if provided `buildpacksio/lifecycle:<version>` we could look for `buildpacksio/extender:<version>`), but this seems risky as it is non-declarative.
+  * Alternatively, we could look for a sibling tarball or image for the lifecycle provided (e.g., if provided `buildpacksio/lifecycle:<version>` we could look for `buildpacksio/extender:<version>`), but this seems risky as it is non-declarative
+  * Alternatively, we could put the lifecycle and the extender in separate layers within the same image
-* pack should put `/cnb/lifecycle/lifecycle` and `/cnb/lifecycle/extender` within the SAME "lifecycle layer" in the builder image.
+* pack should put `/cnb/lifecycle/lifecycle` and `/cnb/lifecycle/extender` within the SAME "lifecycle layer" in the builder image
+  * We'd need to be careful not to write the parent directory (`/cnb/lifecycle`) twice, as this can produce an invalid image
-  * From a platform's perspective, nothing about the builder would have really changed, except that the extender is no longer a symlink.
+  * From a platform's perspective, nothing about the builder would have really changed, except that the extender is no longer a symlink

 * When running builds, platforms would launch extend-build and extend-run containers
   * Using the builder image (as before) when doing build image extension